geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 - The number of layers should match the number of sources
 - The source name can be a string that must match a catalog service name present in the map or an object that defines an external catalog (see example)

+Supported layer types are WMS, WMTS and WFS.

 Example:
 ```
 {